Skip to Content

 What does cutting across the grain mean?

-In practical terms for this recipe it means cutting the beef across the steak rather than along the steak.
+In practical terms for this recipe, it means cutting the beef across the steak rather than along the steak.

-As result, you should do ALL of your prep work before the first ingredient hits the pan.
+As a result, you should do ALL of your prep work before the first ingredient hits the pan.

 Do I have to use MSG?

-No, but do give it a go, it adds a wonderful roundness to the dish!
 All of the MSG horror stories of years gone by have been completely disproved and it is a wonderful flavour enhancer.

 Overhead beef and broccoli stir fry served with egg fried rice.